Women's Soccer & Asst. Track & Field Coach

 The four-time NESCAC Coach of the Year led his squad to a 13-4-2 mark in ’11, advancing to the NCAA Sectionals.
 The following season, the Panthers earned a 13-1-1 mark, taking part in the NCAA Regional finals.
 The team has also advanced to the NCAA Sectionals on three occasions under Kim.

 Kim joined the Middlebury staff in the fall of '03 as the top assistant coach.
 He was involved with all aspects of the program including practice preparation, recruiting and scouting.
-He brings a wealth of knowledge and experience to the program holding both the USSF "A" License and NSCAA Premier Diploma, and over 10 years of coaching at the college, club and high school, and youth levels.
+He brings a wealth of knowledge and experience to the program holding both the USSF "A" License and NSCAA Premier Diploma, and over 10 years of coaching at the college, club, high school and youth levels.